What are technical fabrics UK?

 There are many kinds of technical fabric available on the market.
 They are used in everything from sportswear, to even sleepwear.
-A technical fabric is a material that provides some kind of function and benefit.
-Primarily, these materials were produced for non-aesthetic purposes, where function was the main criteria.
+Technical fabric is a material that provides some kind of function and benefit.
+Primarily, these materials were produced for non-aesthetic purposes, where the function was the main criteria.
 However, as fabric technology continues to grow, finding technical fabrics that are both functional and stylish are now far easier to come by.

 Some popular technical fabrics include: